camunda/camunda/docs/src/bpmn-workflows/bpmn-primer.md

 ### Tasks: Units of Work

 The basic elements of BPMN workflows are *tasks*, atomic units of work that are composed to create a meaningful result.
-Whenever a token reaches a task, the token stops and Zeebe notifies a registered task worker to perform work.
+Whenever a token reaches a task, the token stops and Zeebe creates a job and notifies a registered worker to perform work.
 When that handler signals completion, then the token continues on the outgoing sequence flow.

 <center>
 <video src="/bpmn-workflows/tasks.mp4" autoplay muted loop height="300px"></video>